Hymns of the Church of Jesus Christ of Latter-day Saints (1985 book): Format

 The book is laid out so that hymns occupying two pages in the book always start on the left.
 Thus, a page turn is never required in the middle of a hymn.

 A few of the hymns have the same text, and even the same title, but are set to different hymn tunes.

 Recordings

 The church has released recordings of the hymns in CD sets.
-One set is instrumental only, and is sometimes used as accompaniment in church meetings.
+One set is instrumental only and is sometimes used as accompaniment in church meetings.
 In the other set, the hymns are sung by a quartet with piano or organ accompaniment.

 Many popular singers and instrumentalists, including the Tabernacle Choir at Temple Square, Orchestra at Temple Square and Saints Unified Voices have also recorded arrangements of LDS hymns.

 Languages

-Many of the hymns have been translated and published in editions designed for use in other countries.
-Some of these editions include hymns not found in the English version, such as traditional Christmas carols and patriotic music of the countries where they are used.